microprediction/timemachines/FAQ.md

 ### FAQ 2: What's with the z-curves and *r* parameter?

-The idea is that *any* black-box optimizer should be able to optimize *any* time-series model without a human providing interpretation of hyper-parameters.
-So we force skaters to expose at most a single scalar hyper-parmeter, but also supply suggested space-filling curves.
+The idea is that *any* black-box optimizer should be able to optimize *any* time-series "pre-skater" without a human providing interpretation of hyper-parameters.
+So we force pre-skaters to expose at most a single scalar hyper-parmeter, but also supply suggested space-filling curves.
 This...

 - is hopefully a *reasonable* way to map the most important hyper-parameter choices,
 - that imposes some geometric discipline on the hyper-parameter space in the first place, and